deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 “Not impossible... but there is a danger in seeing them lurking behind every corner.
 It is easier to explain with simple greed.”

 Knight accepted the caution with a nod and sampled his Rhwk.
-Other humans usually compared it to a grapefruit crossed with a pineapple, at least in terms of flavor, It seemed to meet with his approval and he polished off half of it before returning to his sandwich.
+Other humans usually compared it to a grapefruit crossed with a pineapple, at least in terms of flavor.
+It seemed to meet with his approval and he polished off half of it before returning to his sandwich.

 “I immediately see some opportunities,” he said.
 “Human and Gaoian security expertise and technology could be very welcome in that market right now… *if* we can overcome the prejudice and paranoia.”